Introduction

 Storeis our vault —a thread-safe, in-memory environment where information is kept for near-instant retrieval. - TCP Implementation (The Telephone): Finally, we’ll build the communication line.
 While there are many ways to handle networking, we’ll implement raw sockets to let the outside world talk to our engine.

 This article has been a labor of love over the past year, and it wouldn't be in its current form without the support of some incredible people.
-I want to express my deepest gratitude to my beautiful girlfriend, whose feedback kept me on track.
-To my engineer friends and my dad: thank you for your patience in reading through every single iteration of this draft—your critiques were invaluable.
+I want to express my deepest gratitude to my engineer friends and my dad: thank you for your patience in reading through every single iteration of this draft—your critiques were invaluable.
 Finally, a special thanks to Thorsten Ball; his book, Writing An Interpreter In Go, was the spark that inspired this entire project and provided the foundation for the Redis clone we are about to build.